 - Sustainable Solutions for a Healthy World

-Norwex operates as a direct sales company, which means they rely on a network of consultants who promote and sell their products.
+Norwex tends to operate for the most part as a direct sales company, which means they rely on a network of consultants who promote and sell their products.
 The consultants would also offer a level of customer service to the customers who bought Norwex products from them.
 Norwex products are not offered in traditional retail stores so to purchase their product you would need to go through a consultant.

-Here is a video from Norwex that explains about their EnviroCloth.
+Here is a video from Norwex that explains about their Norwex microfiber cloths, which is called the EnviroCloth.
 It is a little long, about 4:30 minutes, but is a great overview to their product if you are interested in learning more.

 Comparison Chart on e-cloth all purpose cleaning cloth vs. Norwex EnviroCloth

 Now that you know a little about each company I thought it would be good to put information regarding the top cleaning cloth for each company in an easy to read comparison chart.

 |e-cloth General Purpose Cleaning Cloth||Norwex EnviroCloth|

 |Fabric type||80% Polyester and 20% Polyamide||70% Polyester and 30% Polyamide|